cyrusmalekani/LABB2-ORSKI/README.md

 Installation instructions:

-Extract and set execution rights for setup_labb2.sh;
+Extract and run setup_labb2.sh with sudo rights.

-ex. sudo chmod 777 ./setup_labb2.sh
+$ sudo ./setup_labb2.sh

 everything should be set up correctly.

-PS. the cron job is set to execute every 5 minutes but the lab expects an hour, just change the first argument in the cronjob to 0
+PS. the cron job is set to execute every 5 minutes but the lab expects an hour, just change the first argument in the cronjob to 0 in setuo_labb2.sh

 I.E.
 (every 5 minutes)